JoshuaQChurch/VacuumCleanSupreme/README.md

 **More Tutorials**: https://guides.github.com

-### 6. Create a fork and make some contributions!
+### 6. Create a fork and make some contributions.
-Now that you've downloaded Unity and become familiar with the basics, it's time to jump in and make something great!
+Now that you've downloaded Unity and become familiar with the basics, it's time to jump in and make something great.
 Just clone the project, open it, and start on a task.
 Below are things we're currently working on.

 **To-do list**: [insert online to-do list here]